ngoanxd/vietnamese-email-classification-ai-agent/README.md

 ## 1. Performance with the Default Decision Threshold

-The PhoBERT-PEFT model was first evaluated on the independent test set using the default decision threshold of **0.5**.
+All classification models were initially evaluated on the independent test set using the default decision threshold of 0.5 before threshold optimization was performed.

 <p align="center">
  <img src="https://github.com/user-attachments/assets/71ba533d-5bf0-467b-8dee-eb75e8643ee5" width="700">